| Home | Contact Us | ||||||

 Academic OneFile has over 8,000 peer-reviewed journals, the majority in full-text, from the world's leading journals and reference sources.
 Extensive coverage of the physical sciences, technology, medicine, social sciences, the arts, theology, literature and other subjects.
 Full text articles are available in both PDF and HTML.
 Includes full-text coverage of the New York Times back to 1995.
 Updated daily.

-ACLS Humanities E-Book [e-book]
+ACLS Humanities E-Book [E-Book Collection]

 A collection of scholarly e-books in the Humanities.
 Strongest in history, the collection also includes works in Art History, Folklore, Literature, Musicology, Philosophy, and Religion.

-Acta Sanctorum [Primary Sources]
+Acta Sanctorum [Database]

 A collection of documents examining the lives of saints.